Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 1. Open the test in Rapise
 2. Link the test to a test case in Spira
+3. Unlink the test from a test case in Spira
-3. Execute the test (if linked to a test case) via RapiseLauncher on the local machine or a selected automation host.
+4. Execute the test (if linked to a test case) via RapiseLauncher on the local machine or a selected automation host.
 Requires Rapise 7.1+.

 ### Test Cases View